nooxx/WebAuthn/README.md

 ### Password Fallback

-By default, the `eloquent-webauthn` can be used to log in users with passwords when the credentials are not a WebAuthn JSON payload.
+By default, the `eloquent-webauthn` can be used to log in users with passwords when the credentials are not a WebAuthn JSON payload, like a password.
 This way, your normal Authentication flow is unaffected:

 ```php
 // app\Http\Controllers\Auth\LoginController.php